mmbishop/gwt-test/README.md

 # gwt-test
-Given-When-Then testing framework for Java, with support for Groovy and Scala
+Given-When-Then testing framework for Java, with support for Groovy, Scala and Kotlin

 ## Table of Contents